-If your doctor suggested that you engage in restricted activity, then working from home is your best option.
-There are many jobs that can either be launched from home or offer telecommuting.
-If you've been put on bed rest, but hold a job that can be completed remotely, ask your employer if you can work from home until your maternity leave begins.
+It’s possible that you already hold a job that can be done remotely.
+In that case, ask your employer if you can work from home until your maternity leave begins.
 (In some cases, bed rest could warrant early maternity pay.
 Check with your employer on this issue.)
-Make sure to clear any arrangement with your physician.

 Being organized and getting the little things done is something every business person needs, especially entrepreneurs.
-If they hire a virtual assistant, it frees their time to create and sell their products.
-For this type of role, you'll need excellent Microsoft Office skills, quick email management, and a stock of online tools to keep schedules straight and a way to transfer files (Google Calendar and Drive are great examples).
-Some assistants are paid per task while other are paid per hour.
-If you need help starting off check out the International Virtual Assistants Association.
+Virtual assistants free up their time to create and sell their products.
+For this type of role, you'll need excellent Microsoft Office skills, quick email management, and a stock of online tools to keep schedules straight and transfer files (for example, Google Calendar and Drive).
+Some assistants are paid per task, while others are paid per hour.
+If you're interested in this line of work, check out the International Virtual Assistants Association.

-So much written data needs to be processed into a system in order for businesses to function, and a data processor is usually responsible for that task.
+So much written or recorded data needs to be processed into a system in order for businesses to function, and a data processor is usually responsible for that task.
 This type of role requires extremely good organizational skills and the ability to stay focused while doing repetitive functions.
 Usually you are given source data—paper files or audio clips, for example—and are asked to transcribe them and enter the results into a database for easy retrieval.

 Online Community Manager or Social Media Manager

 If you have a human resources background and are a good judge of character, then corporate recruiting work, sometimes known as headhunting, could be for you.
-Recruiters are responsible for crafting job descriptions, conduct phone and prescreen interviews, develop a pool of qualified candidates, and coordinate final interview schedule.
-This involves excellent written and verbal communication skills and a hunger to find the right fit for your organization.
-No heavy lifting required, but you will be responsible for keeping the culture intact.
+Recruiters are responsible for crafting job descriptions, conducting phone and prescreening interviews, developing a pool of qualified candidates, and coordinating final interview schedules.
+This type of position involves excellent written and verbal communication skills and a hunger to find the right fit for an organization.